 In a nutshell…

 Consuming large amounts of processed meat may cause cancer.
-Consuming small amounts of high-quality processed meat that isn’t overcooked is ok.
+Consuming small amounts of high-quality processed meat that isn’t overcooked seems to be ok.

 Have you seen the headlines?
 The World Health Organization recently announced that consuming processed meat causes cancer (specifically colon and colorectal cancer) BBC News, PBS Newshour.

-They did rank processed meat as a Group 1 carcinogen, but that doesn’t mean processed meats are as equally dangerous as cigarettes and asbestos.
+They ranked processed meat as a Group 1 carcinogen.
 Dr. Kurt Straif, head of the IARC Monographs Program (who conducted the study) says that, “For an individual, the risk of developing colorectal (bowel) cancer because of their consumption of processed meat remains small, but this risk increases with the amount of meat consumed.”
 IARC

 Processed meat is meat that has been preserved by curing, salting, smoking, drying, or canning.
 So we’re talking about sausage, hot dogs, salami, bacon, ham, corned beef, smoked meat, dried meat, beef jerky, and canned meat.